Intellectual Strategies (the “Firm” or "we") and the Client (or "you") agree to the following Terms & Conditions.

 The Firm may incur various costs and assess other charges (“Expenses”) in providing services to the Client.
 These Expenses may include filing fees for the USPTO and foreign patent offices, fees charged by foreign associates, fees charged by third party consultants, costs of office services, and other expenses.
 THE CLIENT AGREES TO PAY ALL EXPENSES IN ADVANCE.
 The Client also agrees that the Firm may, at the Firm’s discretion, arrange for the Client to be billed directly by third parties for any such Expenses, in which case the Client agrees to make prompt, direct payments to the third parties.

 For any services rendered or Expenses incurred by the Firm, the Client agrees to pay the full amount (or an estimated amount) IN ADVANCE of the date services are commenced (“Payment Due Date”).
-ANY BALANCE OWED AFTER THE PAYMENT DUE DATE SHALL BE CONSIDERED AN EXTENSION OF CREDIT TO THE CLIENT, AND THE CLIENT: (1) AUTHORIZES THE FIRM TO REQUEST A CREDIT REPORT FOR THE CLIENT AND/OR ITS PRINCIPALS, (2) AGREES TO PAY A SURCHARGE OF UP TO 10% AS CONSIDERATION FOR THE EXTENSION OF CREDIT, (3) AGREES TO PAY REASONABLE DAILY INTEREST CHARGES OF UP TO 1.50% PER MONTH (COMPOUNDED MONTHLY) FOR ANY BALANCE DUE AFTER THE PAYMENT DUE DATE, AND (3) AGREES TO PAY A SURCHARGE OF 43%, OR THE HIGHEST RATE ALLOWABLE BY LAW, FOR ANY COLLECTION EFFORTS. the Firm reserves the right to withdraw as the Client’s counsel in any or all matters of the Client if any invoice is not paid by the Client in a timely manner.
+ANY BALANCE OWED AFTER THE PAYMENT DUE DATE SHALL BE CONSIDERED AN EXTENSION OF CREDIT TO THE CLIENT, AND THE CLIENT: (a) AUTHORIZES THE FIRM TO REQUEST A CREDIT REPORT FOR THE CLIENT AND/OR ITS PRINCIPALS, (b) AGREES TO PAY AN ADMINISTRATIVE PROCESSING FEE OF $250.00 OR 10% OF THE OUTSTANDING BALANCE, WHICHEVER IS GREATER, AS CONSIDERATION FOR THE EXTENSION OF CREDIT, (c) AGREES TO PAY REASONABLE DAILY INTEREST CHARGES OF UP TO 1.50% PER MONTH (COMPOUNDED MONTHLY) FOR ANY BALANCE DUE AFTER THE PAYMENT DUE DATE, AND (d) AGREES TO PAY A SURCHARGE OF ACTUAL COSTS PLUS 43%, OR THE HIGHEST RATE ALLOWABLE BY LAW, FOR ANY COLLECTION EFFORTS.
+The Firm reserves the right to withdraw as the Client’s counsel in any or all matters of the Client if any invoice is not paid by the Client in a timely manner.
 The Client acknowledges that the total of fees and Expenses may be substantial and cannot always be determined in advance.
 Therefore, the Firm requests that the Client notify the responsible attorney within five (5) calendar days of the date the invoice is mailed, if the Client has any objection to, or question about, any invoice.

-Should the Client desire to pay fees and Expense through a credit card provided by a friend or family member, the authorized cardholder agrees to the applicable billing policies and procedures, payments, and other terms herein, with the further understanding that the cardholder authorizing payment is not entitled to any attorney-client relationship and is not automatically entitled to any confidential communications without additional authorizations by Client.
+Should the Client desire to pay fees or Expenses through a credit card or other payment method provided by a friend or family member, the authorized cardholder agrees to the applicable billing policies and procedures, payments, and other terms herein, with the further understanding that the cardholder authorizing payment is not entitled to any attorney-client relationship and is not automatically entitled to any confidential communications without additional authorizations by Client.
 Any disclosure of confidential information to the cardholder must be subject to review by the Firm to protect the Client’s right to expect full confidentiality and attorney-client privilege.

 The Firm is engaged in matters which are legally and technically complex.
 The expertise required to attend to the legal matters for which the Firm is engaged may benefit from the assistance of third parties who are not directly employed by the Firm.
 The Client agrees that the Firm may engage the services of third parties, including domestic and foreign counsel (i.e., attorneys or agents), for legal and/or technical assistance in the representation of the Client.
 The Client shall have an independent relationship with the other counsel (i.e., separate from this Firm’s representation of the Client).
 The Client shall be fully responsible for direct payment of the third party’s fees, costs and charges, even though the Client might have no direct communication or coordination with the third party.